webhintio/hint/packages/hint-typescript-config/docs/consistent-casing.md

 # Enable consistent casing in TypeScript configuration (`consistent-casing`)

-`typescript-config/consistent-casing` checks if the property `forceConsistentCasingInFileNames` is enabled in your TypeScript configuration file (i.e `tsconfig.json`).
+`typescript-config/consistent-casing` checks if the property `forceConsistentCasingInFileNames` is enabled in your TypeScript configuration file (i.e. `tsconfig.json`).

 ## Why is this important?

 If you are working on a project where developers use different OSes (e.g.:
-Windows and Linux), enabling this property will prevent issues related to the file casing and how the files is referenced it on the code.
+Windows and Linux), enabling this property will prevent issues related to the file casing and how the files are referenced in the code.

 ## What does the hint check?